camunda-community-hub/camunda-process-test-coverage/README.md

 ### Checking Coverage for Your Own Processes
 The following steps show how to integrate the camunda-process-test-coverage into you own setup.
 Our tests should provide a good base for your usage.
 If you use a single junit class per process, the class rule usage may be the perfect way to go.

-1. add library jar to your project classpath (e.g. via the maven dependency)
+1.   add library jar to your project classpath (e.g. via the maven dependency) 2.a) add the [TraceActivitiesHistoryEventHandler](src/main/java/org/camunda/bpm/extension/process_test_coverage/TraceActivitiesHistoryEventHandler.java) as history handler to your test camunda setup (see the [camunda.cfg.xml](src/test/resources/camunda.cfg.xml) we use)
-2. add the [PathCoverageParseListenerPlugin](src/main/java/org/camunda/bpm/extension/process_test_coverage/PathCoverageParseListenerPlugin.java) as process engine plugin to your test camunda setup (see the [camunda.cfg.xml](src/test/resources/camunda.cfg.xml) we use)
+2.b) add the [PathCoverageParseListenerPlugin](src/main/java/org/camunda/bpm/extension/process_test_coverage/PathCoverageParseListenerPlugin.java) as process engine plugin to your test camunda setup (see the [camunda.cfg.xml](src/test/resources/camunda.cfg.xml) we use)
 3.   adapt your process unit test to generate and check the coverage.
 4.   run your unit tests

 ## Environment Restrictions
 * Built and tested against Camunda BPM version 7.2.0.